Guide updated on 29th of December 2011

 cd /usr/src/qmail/qmail-1.03

-./config-fast YOUR_SERVER_NAME
+./config-fast host.domain.tld

-Edit /var/qmail/control/locals and remove YOUR_SERVER_NAME
+Edit /var/qmail/control/locals and remove host.domain.tld

 Configure Daemontools